jgbarbosa/vis/docs/hpc_software_environment/hpc_software_environment_07.md

 ## Making Modules

 The easiest way to share an application with your colleagues (or others) is to wrap up that application in a module.
-Just like the central module system on Lonestar5, each user may have their own module folder(s) to easily load or unload custom applications.
+Just like the central module system on Maverick, each user may have their own module folder(s) to easily load or unload custom applications.
 The first step is to create a module folder in an area that you do not mind making public.
 Here, we will do this in the `$WORK/apps` folder, but you may choose to do this somewhere else:
 ```
 $ cd $WORK/apps
 $ pwd
-/work/03439/wallen/lonestar/apps
+/work/03439/wallen/maverick/apps
 $ ls                              # my installation of tophat is in this same folder
 $ mkdir -p modulefiles/tophat     # check the man page if you do not know what -p does
 ```